Lithium: Solar evaporation

+The lithium can be extracted from the brine by evaporative processes.
 In Chile's Salar de Atacama, the lithium concentration in the brine is raised by solar evaporation in a system of ponds.
 The enrichment by evaporation process may require up to one-and-a-half years, when the brine reaches a lithium content of 6%.
 The final processing in this example is done in Salar del Carmen and La Negra near the coastal city of Antofagasta where pure lithium carbonate, lithium hydroxide, and lithium chloride are produced from the brine.
+Evaporitic technology is a long duration process requiring large amounts of land and intensive water use, and can only be applied to the large continental brines.